 Considering what it would mean to program a computer to have—or even to appear to have—free will may inspire new ways of thinking about the question.
 I explore this a bit more in a forthcoming piece written in response to the show Humans.

-- I wrote this after writing a piece called “Free Will Paradox?“—I don’t think either is required reading in order to make sense of the other, though I do reference that piece here when helpful.
+- I wrote this after writing a piece called “Free Will Paradox?“—I don’t think either is required reading in order to make sense of the other, though I do reference that piece here.

 - I take it this hierarchy is loosely in line with what Harry Frankfurt describes (with more rigor) in papers such as “Freedom of the Will and the Concept of a Person” (The Journal of Philosophy, Vol. 68, No. 1 (Jan.
 14, 1971), pp. 5–20), but my hierarchy is without: accompanying notions about proper accordance within the hierarchy amounting to an expression of free will; distinguishing second-order desires and second-order volitions; self-identifying via second-order volitions (a useful idea, perhaps, for thinking with conceptual clarity about addiction, though as with so many other examples of addict behavior in the free will literature, I’m not sure the account is useful in the case of those with longterm sobriety); et al.